Face and Neck Lift Surgery

 You may have a bandage wrapped around your face, and tubes may be placed under your skin to help drain excess fluid.
 The tubes are removed in a day or two.
 Bandages remain in place for one to five days after surgery, but patients will need to wear a surgical facial garment for 6 weeks following a facelift or neck lift.

 Stitches are used to close the incisions.
 These sutures are removed after five days.
-If your procedure requires the use of stitches or metal clips in the hairline area, they may be left in longer for maximum healing.
+If the procedure requires the use of stitches or metal clips in the hairline area, they may be left in longer for maximum healing.

 After Dr Norris removes your stitches and bandages:

-• Your face is likely to feel stiff and immobile,
+• Your face is likely to feel stiff and immobile.

 • There may be bruising and swelling.